ALP Dark Matter Mini-Clusters from Kinetic Fragmentation: Introduction

 In \cite{Eroncel:2022vjg}, we pointed out that ALP fluctuations play a crucial role in the KMM setup.
 When the ALP field is rolling over the potential barriers and when it is oscillating around the minimum, the fluctuations can grow exponentially via parametric resonance.
 This effect is called axion fragmentation \cite{Fonseca:2019ypl}.
 It was demonstrated in \cite{Eroncel:2022vjg} that in large part of the KMM parameter space all the energy in the homogeneous mode is converted into ALP fluctuations.
 This means that ALP dark matter consists of particles that are mildly relativistic at the end of fragmentation, and cool down later via redshift.
 This is in contrast with the SMM case where the dark matter is an extremely cold coherently oscillating scalar field.
 In this work, we continue our study of ALP fluctuations in the KMM setup, and discuss the observational consequences of fragmentation for the ALP miniclusters.
 We calculate the halo spectrum, typical densities of the ALP halos for a given halo mass, and show that a sizable region of the $(m,f)$-ALP parameter space can be tested by future experiments that probe small-scale structures.

 Most of the literature on ALP miniclusters assumes the scenario where the $U(1)$ symmetry breaking, Peccei-Quinn (PQ) in the case of the QCD axion, takes place after inflation, referred as the \emph{post-inflationary scenario}.
 In this case, the ALP field takes uncorrelated initial values in causally disconnected Hubble patches.
 Since our universe contains many of these Hubble patches, the ALP field does have $\mathcal{O}(1)$ density fluctuations in the post-inflationary scenario.
 These fluctuations gravitationally collapse very early, and form dense objects called ALP miniclusters \cite{Hogan:1988mp,Kolb:1993zz,Kolb:1993hw,Kolb:1994fi}.
 In recent years, this process has been studied in detail both semi-analytically \cite{Hardy:2016mns,Enander:2017ogx,Fairbairn:2017dmf,Fairbairn:2017sil}, and numerically \cite{Bertschinger:1985pd,Zurek:2006sy,Ricotti:2009bs,PhysRevD.96.123519,Delos:2017thv,Vaquero:2018tib,Buschmann:2019icd,Eggemeier:2019khm,OHare:2021zrq}.
 For a recent review see \cite{Niemeyer:2019aqm}.
-A recent discussion of how the properties of the QCD axion miniclusters in the post-inflationary scenario are modified in the presence of kinetic misalignment can be found in \cite{Barman:2021rdr}.
+A recent discussion of the observability of the QCD axion miniclusters in the post-inflationary scenario can be found in \cite{Ellis:2022grh}, while \cite{Barman:2021rdr} studies how the properties of the miniclusters are modified in the presence of kinetic misalignment.

 In the case when $U(1)$ breaking happens before or during inflation, all Hubble patches are inflated to huge sizes so that the initial angle is the same in all the observable universe.
 This is referred as the \emph{pre-inflationary scenario}.
 Even in this scenario the ALP field has some fluctuations.
 Unavoidable ones are the adiabatic fluctuations that arise due to the temperature fluctuations of the radiation bath.
 If ALPs are present during inflation, and they are massless or light compared to the inflation scale $H_{I}$, they also pick up quantum fluctuations given by $\delta \theta\simeq H_{I}/(2\pi f_{I})$ where $f_{I}$ is the effective decay constant during inflation which might be different from its value today \cite{Linde:1991km}.
 The ratio of the isocurvature fluctuations to the adiabatic ones are highly constrained by the Planck 2018 data \cite{Aghanim:2018eyx,Planck:2018jri}.
 Throughout this work we will consider the pre-inflationary scenario, and assume that the inflationary isocurvature fluctuations are negligible.